 Though it is predominant in Rajasthan and Madhya Pradesh, Gangaur Puja is also observed in some parts of West Bengal, Gujarat, and Telangana.

 It’s like a carnival where the Rajasthani culture is blended with that of Bengal.
-Areas of Kakurgachi, Phoolbagan, and Beliaghata proliferate with the Maheshwari communities during this time.
+Areas of Kakurgachi, Phoolbagan, and Beliaghata proliferated with the Maheshwari communities during this time.

 The wheatgrass which is grown during these sixteen days has religious importance along with the known nutritional benefits.
 It is also worshipped as Goddess Durga and considered auspicious.
 Hence, on the last day, before immersing into the water, few are kept by girls as good luck or tied in their hairs.